G. S. Sareen: Prior to Omni United career information/details

 Omni United is Sareen's third business venture.
 Prior to its founding, he was an early entrepreneur in the online e-commerce industry.
 He launched, managed and subsequently sold mindtrac.com, one of the first B2B online market exchanges in the tire industry, backed by JP Morgan.
 Sareen launched mindtrac.com having gained previous knowledge of the market through various trading ventures throughout Asia and the USA.

 Omni United Pte.
 Ltd

 Under Sareen's direction, Omni United sells in excess of 5 million units of passenger and light truck tires a year in 80 countries.
 Omni United's manufacturing partners are located in the China, India, Thailand and Serbia.
 In October 2015 Sareen purchased Interstate Tire Distributor (ITD), a California-based wholesaler.
-In June 2016, Sareen made his second acquisition with the purchase of Texas-based A to Z Tire & Battery, Inc. That part of the business has since been renamed Omnisource.
+In June 2016, Sareen made his second acquisition with the purchase of Texas-based A to Z Tire & Battery, Inc. That part of the business has since been renamed Radar Tires, Inc.